bklynchconnect/data-project-sql-v3/cleaning_data.md

 ---

+Removing NULL shipregion
+Some of the shipregion values are null and we need to remove them in some queries.
+Here is an example of doing that:
+SELECT
+	*
+FROM
+	orders
+WHERE
+	shipregion IS NOT NULL

+Keeping only high-freight orders
+We only want orders where the freight is greater than $800.
+Here is how we can do that:
+SELECT customerid, orderdate FROM orders WHERE freight > 800

+---

 ### Removing NULL shipregion
 Some of the shipregion values are null and we need to remove them in some queries.
 Here is an example of doing that: